Inference in Auctions with Many Bidders Using Transaction Prices: Introduction

 \section{Introduction}

-This paper considers inference in first-price and second-price sealed-bid auctions in empirical settings where we observe a possibly small number of auctions, each with a large number of bidders.
-The abundance of bidders in each auction prompts us to consider a novel asymptotic framework in which the number of bidders diverges, while allowing the number of auctions to be small and remain fixed.
+This paper considers inference in first-price and second-price sealed-bid auctions in empirical settings where we observe a small number of auctions, each with a large number of bidders.
+The abundance of bidders in each auction prompts us to consider a novel asymptotic framework in which the number of bidders diverges, while the number of auctions remains small and fixed.
 This framework differs substantially from the more conventional approach in which the researcher observes multiple bids from a large number of independent and identically distributed (i.i.d.) auctions.
 See \citet{athey2002,hailetamer2003,athey2007handbook,guerre2000}, among others.
-Since our asymptotic framework does not require the number of auctions to diverge, our analysis is suitable for applications with substantial heterogeneity across auctions, implying a limited number of truly homogeneous auctions.
+Since our asymptotic framework does not require the number of auctions to diverge, our analysis is suitable for applications with substantial heterogeneity across auctions, even when the number of truly homogeneous auctions is limited.

-Within our novel asymptotic framework, we introduce new inference methods for the winner's expected utility, the seller's expected revenue, and the valuation distribution's tail behavior.
+Within our novel asymptotic framework, we introduce new inference methods for the winner's expected utility, the seller's expected revenue, and the tail behavior of the valuation distribution.
 We show that the latter can be used to test the regularity conditions commonly assumed in auction literature.
 Our data requirements are minimal; our methods rely on observing transaction prices from a finite number of auctions.
 In particular, we do not need to observe multiple bids or the number of participating bidders in these auctions.
+Furthermore, our analysis does not attempt to estimate bid distributions and is therefore not designed for commonly adopted two-step procedures \citep[e.g.,][]{guerre2000} that require many auctions and rich bid-level data.